Mr-Russell/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    Both ".forEach" and ".map" both execute functions on each element in an array, but only ".map" creates and returns a new array.     ".forEach" will only return values when a developer specifically creates code to do so.

 2. What is the difference between a function and a method?

+    A function is a black of code that can be used over and over within the scope which it was created.
+A method is a black of code that can only be used in reference to an object.

 3. What is closure?

+    When a function is declaired, it creates it's own scope.
+Any variables declaired within that new function will be enclosed in a local scope, and can only be accesed within that function.
+Functions can access the global scope, but nothing can access the local scope enclosed with a function.

 4. Describe the four rules of the 'this' keyword.

+    1. When inside a global scope, "this" points to the entire Window, known as Window Binding.
+Meaning "this" is essentially not defined, and basically points to all of the Javascript language

+    2. When inside an object, "this" points to your object.
+The object "this" is pointing to is most most commonly the object preceeded by the dot (which commonly preceeds your function/method).
+        This is known as Implicit Binding.

+    3. When inside a constructor function, "this" points to the new object(s) you are creating when calling that function using the "new" keyword.

+    4. When using a method like ".call" or ".apply", you will need to explicitly reference the object you want that method to effect, and that will be the object "this" points to.

 5. Why do we need super() in an extended class?

+    When creating an extended class, the "super()" function is necessary for the new (extended) class to inheret all the properties and functions from it's parent class.

 ## Project Set up